lysol/paraffin/README.markdown

 PARAFFIN
 --------

-Object relational mappers are nice and all, but once you start abstracting away table relationships, it becomes stupid real quick.

-This library's method of dealing with joins is to not deal with them.
+Full-fledged ORM is a gnarly beast.
+This is a pretty simply library, that just provides some work-alike features and a pattern for writing object-oriented database code.
+Joins, subqueries, and arbitrary queries are written within static methods which return instances of the surrounding class.

-Only MySQL is supported at the moment, Postgres support coming soon.
+Only MySQL is supported at the moment, Postgres support coming someday.

 Usage
 -----